gcuddy/gcuddy.github.io/contact.md

 title: "CONTACT"
 ---

-# Contact gus@guscuddy.com
+# Email
 {: .f3}

-Email me at [gus@guscuddy.com](mailto:gus@guscuddy.com) for any reason, professional or personal.
+Email me at [gus.cuddy@gmail.com](mailto:gus.cuddy@gmail.com) for any reason, professional or personal.
 I like getting to know people.

 # Social
 {: .f3}